We want every nonprofit, entrepreneur, and corporate social responsibility initiative to be a success!

 Test out different media types

 Get the word out early so you have momentum when the campaign kicks off.
-Make sure you have a landing page set up (feel free to use one of the crowdfunding platforms suggested below if you need somewhere to start) and that you’re leveraging different types of media including video, images, and .gifs to optimize engagement on your campaign page and across your social channels.
+Make sure you have a customized landing page set up: you can use one of the crowdfunding platforms below, or a resource like OneCause which can help you easily set up campaign microsites with built-in payment processing.
+Be sure to leverage different types of media including video, images, and .gifs to optimize engagement on your campaign page and across your social channels.
 Campaigns with personal videos raise 105% more than those that don’t.